 Nautical themed parties are so cute.

-These cookies will be a huge hit, but you should also consider other dessert options like these jello boats.
+These cookies will be a huge hit, but you should also consider other dessert options.

 I also love these nautical party themed ideas for decorations and more.